 And while we’re on the subject of music, it’s probably the best thing about Haunted Castle.
 The compositions themselves are really good, even eventually getting remixes later in the series.
 “Cross Your Heart” is a good first stage theme.

-And there is also “Don’t Wait Until Night,” which eventually becomes known as “Heart of Fire,” the theme of Julius Belmont later in the series.
+And there is also “Don’t Wait Until Night,” which eventually gets mixed into “Heart of Fire,” creating the theme of Julius Belmont later in the series.
 I’d put this song up there with some of the most badass Castlevania songs in the series.

 The sound design is alright too, though there is a questionable choice of a sound effect in the game.
 More specifically, the part in STAGE=02 where you would had to dodge falling rocks.
 When the rocks land on the ground, they make a cartoonish “CLUNK!” sound like you’d hear from a Hanna-Barbera cartoon like The Flintstones.
 I know this is a weird nitpick, but I just find it hilariously out of place in a game like this.

 Love or Hate?